all-maps-lie/all-maps-lie-2020/assignments/assignment_01.md

 You will use the [Implosion Methodology](https://journal.culanth.org/index.php/ca/article/view/ca29.2.09/301) to create a "map" - not the geographic kind, but a conceptual one - of the dimensions of your subject.

 In this step, your goal is to go through 14 dimensions of researching a subject to help answer *How Is the World in “It” and How Is “It” in the World?*.
 You will try your best to answer the questions associated with each of these dimensions as articulated in the [Implosion Methodology Article](https://journal.culanth.org/index.php/ca/article/view/ca29.2.09/301).
-Try to limit this to a maximum of 2hrs.
+Try to limit this to a maximum of 1hr.
 The point here is that this will provide you with a valuable framework for knowing what you know, acknowledging what you do not, and providing a roadmap for what you might discover throughout the process of mapping:
 * Labor dimensions
 * Professional/Epistemological dimensions
 * Material dimensions
 * Technological dimension
-* Context and situatednes
+* Context and situatedness
 * Political dimensions
 * Economic dimensions
 * Textual dimensions